renovatebot/renovate/docs/development/triage-guide.md

 ### Moving issues from `status:requirements` to `status:ready`

+// Figure out what to do with this section.

 One of the most important non-code contributions people can do is help features and fixes go from `status:requirements` to `status:ready`.
 We use the label `status:requirements` to mean "more information or research is needed before someone could start coding this".